acidburn0zzz/e-juice-calc/README.md

-# e-juice-calc
+# E-Juice-Calc

-e-juice-calc is an application to help with mixing your own e-juice.
+E-Juice-Calc is an application to help with mixing your own e-juice.

+The features include:

+* calculate a target liquid given a base liquid and flavors
+* ability to specify nicotine content in the base and target liquid
+* save and load support
+* auto-load of the last saved setup

+TODO: include screenshot